 - Construction and Renovation - play an important part in renovating local schools by moving furniture, sorting donations and painting.

-- Healthcare - assist local healthcare professionals in a teaching hospital within central Buenos Aires
+- Healthcare - assist local healthcare professionals in a teaching hospital in central Buenos Aires.

-Learn more about the volunteer Córdoba, Argentina project options or keep reading for a quick snapshot of the types of volunteer work available…
+Learn more about the volunteer projects in Córdoba or keep reading for a quick snapshot of the types of volunteer work available…

 - Teaching and Education - act as teacher and tutor and provide valuable access to education to children who would otherwise miss out.